lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Note that in step 5 above, both component signature processes are invoked, and no indication is given about which one failed.
 This SHOULD be done in a timing-invariant way to prevent side-channel attackers from learning which component algorithm failed.

-Note that there are two different context strings `ctx` here: the first is the application context that is passed in to `Composite-ML-DSA.Sign` and bound to the composite signature combiner.
-The second is the `ctx` that is passed down into the underlying `ML-DSA.Sign` and here Composite-ML-DSA itself is the application that we wish to bind, and outer `ctx` is already contained within the `M'` message.
+Note that there are two different context strings `ctx` here: the first is the application context that is passed into `Composite-ML-DSA.Sign` and bound to the composite signature combiner (by default it is an empty string).
+The second is the `ctx` that is passed down into the underlying `ML-DSA.Sign` (it is always set to the domain separator value).
+Here Composite-ML-DSA itself is the application that we wish to bind while the outer application context is already contained within the `M'` message.